SOS for Sciatica Pain: How to Soothe Your Strain Today!

 Stand tall and place your right foot on a chair or ottoman to stretch your hamstrings.
 Maintain proper form and avoid overexertion to prevent strain.
 Consistent practice will improve your flexibility and reduce discomfort.
 Keep up the good work!

 7. “Piriformis Balance”: Standing piriformis stretch is a move that can help with sciatica.
 All you have to do is stand up straight, hold your balance, and ease into the stretch until you feel it working in your hips.
 Take slow breaths while you have it.
-This stretch will allow your muscles to release some of that tightness so you can feel a bit lighter.
+This stretch will help your muscles release some of that tightness so that you can feel a bit lighter.

 "Enhanced balance can be achieved by placing hands on hips during a standing piriformis stretch.